martinpihrt/OSPy-plugins/plugins/ip_cam/README.md

 This extension displays JPEG previews, GIF animations and proxied MJPEG streams from IP cameras.
 Each OSPy station can have one camera address, optional login credentials, a JPEG snapshot path and an optional MJPEG stream path.

+The plug-in includes an OSPy `plugin.json` manifest, registers its automatic snapshot worker with the shared plug-in runtime, uses the common stop signal, and implements `health()`.
+Diagnostics aggregates the existing per-camera status into configured, responding and failing camera counts without exposing camera addresses, usernames or passwords.
+Completed HTTP responses are closed after their image data has been consumed.

 Camera address and paths
 -----------